Machine Learning Construction: implications to cybersecurity: Nonparametric Regression and Classification

-Equation (\ref{EqNN}) shows that if the function $f$ is chosen to be the identity function, i.e., $f(\mu)=\mu$, the neural network is simply a special case of the projection pursuit method defined in (\ref{eq39}), where the sigmoid function has been explicitly imposed on the model rather than being developed by any smoothing mechanism as in PPR.
+Eq. (\ref{EqNN}) shows that if the function $f$ is chosen to be the identity function, i.e., $f(\mu)=\mu$, the NN is simply a special case of the PPR method defined in (\ref{eq39}), where the sigmoid function has been explicitly imposed on the model rather than being developed by any smoothing mechanism as in PPR.
 This is what is done when the output of the network is quantitative.
-When it is categorical, i.e., the case of classification, the contemporary trend is to model the function $f$ as:
+When it is categorical, i.e., the case of classification, the function $f$ can be simply modeled as:

-In that case each output node models the posterior probability $\Pr\left[ \omega_{k}|X\right] $, which is exactly what is done by the multi-logistic regression link function defined in (\ref{EqLogit}).
-Again, the model will be an extension to the generalized additive models as defined at the end of Section \ref{subsubsec:projection}.
-Excellent references for neural networks are \cite{Bishop1995NeurNet} and \cite{Ripley1996PRandNN}.
-We conclude this section by quoting the following statement from \cite{Hastie2001TheElements}:
+In this case each output node models the posterior probability $\Pr\left[ \omega_{k}|X\right] $, which is exactly what is done by the LR link function defined in (\ref{EqLogit}).
+Again, the model will be an extension to the GAM as defined at the end of Sec.~\ref{subsubsec:projection}.
+Although equations~\eqref{eq:NN} are indeed parametric, we list NN in this section for the strong connection to the AM, GAM, and PPR that were just explained.
+Excellent references for the early basics and foundations of NN are~\cite{Bishop1995NeurNet} and~\cite{Ripley1996PRandNN}.
+We conclude this section by quoting the following statement from~\cite{Hastie2009ElemStat}:

 \begin{quotation} ``There has been a great deal of hype surrounding neural networks, making them seem magical and mysterious.
 As we make clear in this section, they are just nonlinear statistical models, much like the projection pursuit regression model discussed above.'' \end{quotation}